-When working with addiction, we recognize that clients maybe at various stages of readiness to change.
-This often ranges from being disinterested in making a change, curious but uncertain about the process,trying to make some changes but still uncertain, actively engaging in lifestyle changes, and maintaining change-related behaviours.
-That’s why we feel it’s especially important to adopt a collaborative, client-centred approach to therapy, meaning we work with each individual’s readiness to change.
+When working with addiction, we recognize that clients may be at various stages of readiness to change.
+This often ranges from being disinterested in making a change, curious but uncertain about the process, trying to make some changes but still uncertain, actively engaging in lifestyle changes, and maintaining change-related behaviours.
+That’s why we feel it’s especially important to adopt a collaborative, client-centred approach to therapy, meaning we work with each individual’s goals and readiness to change.
 We meet you where you’re at.
-We’re happy to work from a harm-reduction model (i.e. cutting down on addiction-related habits) and/or an abstinence-based approach (stopping altogether) depending on what you feel is right for you.
+We’re happy to work from a harm-reduction model (i.e. cutting down on addiction-related habits) and/or an abstinence-based approach (i.e. stopping altogether) depending on what you feel is right for you.
 It’s up to you.

 Click here to learn more about our approach to trauma treatment.

 Therapy often involves educating clients on the neurophysiological effects of addiction and associated processes of craving, tolerance, and dependence to develop greater self-compassion and understanding about their experiences from a scientific perspective.
 Practices can be aimed at increasing self-awareness about addictive tendencies and underlying concerns, and developing alternative skills to affect a shift.
 Relapse-prevention skills are emphasized in early stages of recovery.
 We are skills-based and outcome-oriented, meaning we hope you leave the very first session with a new skill to try.
 We believe that helping you develop a toolbox of skills can foster quicker recovery times and greater freedom from long-term therapy.